Impact of Higher Education in Yorkshire

 Collectively the twelve Yorkshire Universities member institutions…

-Invest £270 million in capital assets annually, helping to support local regeneration and capacity building in our region.
+Invested over £325 million in capital assets in 2024/25, helping to support local regeneration and capacity building in the region.

-This includes residential, catering and other operational expenditure.
-In many cases, universities drive major physical developments and regeneration schemes.
+Universities invest in residential, catering and other operational expenditure.
+In many cases, institutions drive major physical developments and regeneration schemes.

-There are ten times more students studying from non-EU compared to EU countries.
-In 2022/23 the largest number of international students were by far from China, then India, Nigeria, Pakistan, Hong Kong (Special Administrative Region of China) and Kuwait.
+In 2024/25 the largest number of international students were from China, then India, Nigeria, Pakistan, Nepal and Malaysia.

 The majority of the students are studying full-time and for their first degree.
 There are also more women enrolled in higher education than men.
 Read more on this here.